halex5000/ld-articles/vs code/Managing Feature Flags in Visual Studio Code.md

 ## Using the extension

 Now that the extension is configured, you should see a LaunchDarkly pane beside your code (mine is below the Explorer, Outline and Timeline panes).
-It should already list all of the flags in the currently connected project and environment with a toggle beside each indicating their targeting status, with green representing those that have targeting turned on.
+It should already list all of the flags in the currently connected LaunchDarkly project and environment with a toggle beside each indicating their targeting status, with green representing those that have targeting turned on.

 ![LaunchDarkly pane in VS Code](flag-status.png)

-> Note that if you run into any issues initially loading flags in the extension, these can typically be fixed by restarting VS Code.
+> Note that if you run into any issues initially loading flags in the extension after installing and configuring, these can typically be fixed by restarting VS Code.

 If you expand a particular flag, you'll also get a ton more details about it including any tags that are assigned to it, all of the variations, what the current variations value is and more.

 ![flag details in the LaunchDarkly extension](flag-detail.png)

 If you click the clipboard icon next to each flag, you can easily copy the flag key to paste into your code and avoid typos.
 Or click the arrow icon to open the specific flag in the dashboard.
 More importantly, you can now turn a flag on or off without ever leaving VS Code.
 Right-click on the flag you want to change and then choose "Toggle flag."
-So there's no need to open the LaunchDarkly dashboard for toggling a flag during your development and testing.
+You no longer have to open the LaunchDarkly dashboard for toggling a flag during your development and testing.

 ![Right click to toggle a flag](right-click.png)